fernandodelperal/casasdeconvivencias/wp-content/plugins/virtue-toolkit/readme.txt

 Install the plugin into the `/wp-content/plugins/` folder, and activate it.

+== Frequently Asked Questions ==
+= Where do I report security bugs found in this plugin? = Please report security bugs found in the source code of the Virtue Toolkit plugin through the [Patchstack Vulnerability Disclosure Program] https://patchstack.com/database/vdp/virtue-toolkit.
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Changelog ==

+= 4.9.9 =
+* Update: Show 6.7 Support.

 = 4.9.8 =
 * Update: Show 6.1 Support.